 District launches initiative to expand and redesign arts education

 Jacob Hernandez first picked up a trumpet as a child, and his father tried to teach him how to play.
-When he went to Sheridan Elementary School, he was thrilled to find out that he could get trumpet lessons there.
+When Jacob went to Sheridan Elementary School, he was thrilled to find out that he could get trumpet lessons there.

 So the District, with support from the Neubauer Family Foundation, spent 16 months studying existing partnerships and researching what schools and communities wanted.

-He emphasized that national studies have consistently shown that students who participate in arts and music programs are significantly more likely to graduate from high school.
+William Hite, the superintendent for the Philadelphia School District, emphasized that national studies have consistently shown that students who participate in arts and music programs are significantly more likely to graduate from high school.